 Did you realize that there are various aspects to Senior Care?
 Five to be exact.
 While the overall objective is the same of each, caring for seniors, each type varies based on the amount of care needed and the independence level of the senior.

 For seniors with the onset of dementia or Alzheimer’s, Memory Care can provide residents with the attention and activities they need to experience a healthy and stimulating lifestyle.
-Here at Regency, the senior’s quality of life is the key concern.
+For The Rosewood at Fort Oglethorpe, the senior’s quality of life is the key concern.
 Families can rest assured knowing that loved ones are constantly cared for 24/7 without worrying about making sure they are eating meals and taking their prescribed medications.
 Our authorized nursing staff and team of caregivers never like to see patients transition into Memory Care, but they are here to provide support to families with seniors suffering from dementia.

 Finally, the highest amount of caregiving is Nursing Home Senior Care.
 Due to the higher level of care needed, similar to hospital-like medical care, this method is designed for seniors that are in and out of the hospital for urgent medical care, as opposed to a lower tier of care service.